 Contact Us Today!

-The Law Offices of John Phebus offers representation to victims injured in premises liability accidents in Glendale.
+The Law Offices of John Phebus offers representation to victims injured in premises liability accidents in Glendale, Arizona.
 Our attorneys can help those with injuries from all types of premises-related accidents, from parking lot collisions and uneven curbs to structural collapses and asbestos exposure.
 If you believe you may have grounds for a claim, contact us to discuss the details of your accident.
-We may offer to represent your claim.
+We may be able to represent your claim.
 Call (623) 847-7117 to schedule a free case review today.